Updated: Apr 7

 1 1/4 cup coconut sugar, jaggery, raw sugar or brown sugar

-2 1/4 cup plain wholemeal flour of your choice
+2 1/4 cup plain wholemeal or gluten free flour

 2 tbs arrowroot powder